Final Walkthrough: Top Tips And A Complete Checklist Before You Close

 - Ensure the home has been swept or vacuumed and isn’t excessively dirty.

-In addition to having your own checklist, it’s important that you bring your real estate agent along with you when you attend the final walkthrough.
+In addition to having your own checklist, bring your real estate agent along with you when you attend the final walkthrough.
 If you took the time to find the right agent, they’ll be an old pro at knowing what to look for and guiding you through the walkthrough.

 How Can I Prepare For A Final Walkthrough If I Am The Seller?

 To ensure you’re fully prepared for the final walkthrough as the seller, read your purchase agreement.
-It will lay out what you need to do for the home sale to be successful in terms of repairs that need to be made and items that are to be left with the property.
+It will lay out what repairs need to be made and what items must be left with the property for a successful home sale.

 Complete Agreed-Upon Repairs